 What is a nutmeg in soccer?
 A nutmeg is when you put the ball through a defenders' legs on the dribble or with a pass.
 Let's learn how to nutmeg...or put the soccer ball through the defenders' legs.

-A successful nutmeg elicits cheers and oohs and ahhs from the crowd, but when it’s unsuccessful, it’s often a big let down to one’s team in general and can lead to a counter attack or even change in the momentum of the game.
+A successful nutmeg in soccer elicits cheers and oohs and ahhs from the crowd, but when it’s unsuccessful, it’s often a big let down to one’s team in general and can lead to a counter attack or even change the momentum of the soccer game.

-But when it works, the meg is a beautiful part of the beautiful game.
+When it works, the nutmeg is a beautiful part of the beautiful game.